 The Frontier — This is just the beginning!

-In a building we call the Frontier, we are already nurturing the bold ideas that will lead our state into its new future.
+In a building we call The Frontier, we are already nurturing the bold ideas that will lead our state into its new future.

 You’ll want to check out the newly activated space to see it in action!
 This space was retrofitted to create a community of doers, creators, and dreamers, those who believe their minds are an #EndlessFrontier.
-Conveniently located between the three points of The Triangle, The Frontier will be the convening point to unit Raleigh, Durham and Chapel Hill.
+Conveniently located between the three points of The Triangle, The Frontier will be the convening point to unite Raleigh, Durham and Chapel Hill.
 Everyone is welcome to drop-in for free wi-fi, Counter Culture coffee, cozy work space, meeting rooms and to learn about the programs offered!#EndlessFrontier